Scrivito/scrivito_seo_headline_extender/README.md

     *= require scrivito_seo_headline_widget/application

 Or if you require diffrent font sizes than you can use your own styles.
 Copy styles from [this file](https://github.com/gertimon/scrivito_seo_headline/blob/master/app/assets/stylesheets/scrivito_seo_headline/application.css) and change lines for your App.

+You also need to delete or update the view and the model of headlinewidget if you used kickstarter.

 And then execute: